-Applicants need to apply to an Oxford department by the relevant January deadline to be considered for the scholarship.
+Applicants need to apply to an Oxford department by the relevant programme deadline to be considered for the scholarship.
 In early February, FHI will open applications to the scholarship programme.
 Candidates will be asked to submit a cover letter, CV and the research proposal submitted for their DPhil application.
 Decisions will be made by early April.

-OII Departmental Scholarship
+OII Shirley Scholarship

 The OII awards a limited number of DPhil Scholarships each academic year.
 These scholarships are open to both full- and part-time students (from any country) and all applicants who are offered a place on our programme are automatically considered for an award.
 Scholarships are awarded on the basis of merit.